fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 Tuple case
 ^^^^^^^^^^

 Some methods take in paramaters a tuple, there is some specifics futures for this.
-Here is an example of a decoration :
+Here is an example of a decoration:

 .. code-block:: python